 The Drama School includes tutoring in areas such as Text work, Voice, Physical Theatre (Lecoq based), Film and TV work, preparation and presentation of Audition material, sight reading, stage combat, dancing in various styles, and movement.
 (These aspects may vary each year)

-No particular 'line' is taken in approaching Acting, students are encouraged to work sensibly towards finding their own ‘system'.
+No particular 'method' is taken in our approach to Acting, students are encouraged to work sensibly towards finding their own ‘system'.